kuberlab/docs/docs/index.md

 Before you can do anything with an application, you need to create a project.

 1. If you want to run one of the tutorials in the catalogue, you can create a tutorial project.
 In this case, click on the 'Catalog' button at the top.
-If you however want to build your own code, or use your own from your connected repository, click on your workspace from the main tab (click ‘Kuberlab’ at the top left) and then click the button on the right labeled 'Create new Project'.
+If you however want to build your own code, or use your own from your connected repository, click on your workspace from the main tab (click ‘kibernetika.ai’ at the top left) and then click the button on the right labeled 'Create new Project'.

 ![](img/quickstart/new_project.png)